 I love flavoured liqueurs…Baileys, Tia Maria and Kahlua are all among my favourites.
 The only thing I don’t like about these creamy, tipsy, girly drinks is their price – they’re all about £14 a bottle now.
 Five years ago I wouldn’t have batted an eyelid as I popped them into my trolley and swished my way over to the till.
 But times have changed and sometimes if I want to enjoy a bit of luxury without feeling guilty then I have to figure out how to make it myself – and on a budget.

-Once prepared, Kahula can be mixed with milk and ice for a delicious and boozy kind of iced latte - I'm currently enjoying the one pictured above so please excuse me for any spelling mistakes ;) You could even go the full mile and make your own Kahlua, Baileys and Grand Marnier and layer them for probably the best B-52 you've ever MADE.
+Once prepared, Kahula can be mixed with milk and ice for a delicious and boozy kind of iced latte.
+You could even go the full mile and make your own Kahlua, Baileys and Grand Marnier and layer them for probably the best B-52 you’ve ever MADE.
 Or why not plan on preparing a few bottles in time for a party?
-In any case you'll be saving quite a bit of money while having a load of fun!
+In any case you’ll be saving quite a bit of money while having a load of fun!

 2 cups Dark Brown Sugar